grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/00 Tutorial/200 Test for performance.md

 To do this:

-1. Configure the threshold so that it aborts when it fails
+1. Configure the threshold so that it aborts when it fails.

   ```json
     http_req_failed: [{ threshold: "rate<0.01", abortOnFail: true }], // availability threshold for error rate